-- 17. The Urban Forest Strategy (UFS) Implementation Action Plan (IAP) outlines 41 actions required to achieve the six strategic outcomes defined in the UFS over a 5-year period.
-The UFS was adopted by council in September 2018 and the IAP in September 2019. - 18.
-All reporting of the UFS actions are now incorporated into the Corporate Business Plan reporting and not provided as an additional attachment. - 19.
+- 16. The Urban Forest Strategy (UFS) Implementation Action Plan (IAP) outlines 41 actions required to achieve the six strategic outcomes defined in the UFS over a 5-year period.
+The UFS was adopted by council in September 2018 and the IAP in September 2019. - 17.
+All reporting of the UFS actions are now incorporated into the Corporate Business Plan reporting and not provided as an additional attachment. - 18.
 The summary table below represents the number of actions progressed and completed since the adoption of the IAP.

-Outcome No. of actions completed No. of actions in progress No. of actions not started Strategic Outcome 1 Plant and protect sufficient trees by 2020 to achieve the 20% tree canopy target as supported by Council.
+Strategic Outcome 1 Plant and protect sufficient trees by 2020 to achieve the 20% tree canopy target as supported by Council.
 5 6 4 Strategic Outcome 2 Maximize community involvement and collaboration in its implementation.
 1 8 0 Strategic Outcome 3 Increase tree diversity, whilst favoring local endemic and West Australian species that also support wildlife.
 1 1 1 Strategic Outcome 4 Maintain high standard of vegetation health.
 3 2 1 Strategic Outcome 5 Improve soil and water quality.
-1 1 1

-Strategic Outcome 6 0 2 3 Improve urban ecosystems.
+1 1 1 Strategic Outcome 6 Improve urban ecosystems.
+0 2 3

-20. A summary of the progress for each of the actions from the UFS Implementation Action Plan is attached in a separate schedule.
+19. A summary of the progress for each of the actions from the UFS Implementation Action Plan is attached in a separate schedule.